Relational Linearity is a Predictor of Hallucinations: Rule-based judge baseline

 \section{Rule-based judge baseline}

-We implement a deterministic regex-based baseline labeler for the two-class rubric.
+We implement a deterministic regex-based baseline labeler for the two-class \emph{synthetic} setting (\textsc{refusal} vs.\ \textsc{hallucination}) as an offline reproducibility aid.
 It labels an output as \textsc{Refusal} if it matches any of a small set of refusal templates (e.g., "I do not have information", "could not find", "not specified", "fictional", "cannot answer"), and otherwise labels it as \textsc{Hallucination}.
-On the full set of $24{,}000$ outputs, this baseline achieves $96.4\%$ agreement with Gemini labels (Cohen's $\kappa=0.928$).
+On the original main-experiment set of $24{,}000$ outputs, this baseline achieves $96.4\%$ agreement with Gemini labels (Cohen's $\kappa=0.928$).
 Label-wise precision and recall are reported in Table~\ref{tab:rule_judge_metrics}.
-We release the exact regex patterns (upon publication) to enable deterministic replication without external judge APIs.
+The exact regex patterns are included in the artifact.